Josh Naylor Preview, Player Props: Guardians vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.31 team ERA ranks 17th among all MLB pitching staffs.
+- The Tigers have a 4.28 team ERA that ranks 16th among all MLB pitching staffs.

-- Tigers pitchers combine to rank 11th in baseball in home runs allowed (186 total, 1.2 per game).
+- Tigers pitchers combine to allow 186 total home runs at a clip of 1.2 per game (to rank 11th in the league).

-- The Tigers will send Vest (2-1) out for his fourth start of the season.
-He is 2-1 with a 3.11 ERA and 55 strikeouts through 46 1/3 innings pitched.

-- His most recent time out was in relief on Thursday when the righty tossed one scoreless inning against the Kansas City Royals without allowing a hit.
+- The lefty last pitched on Sunday against the Oakland Athletics, when he threw seven scoreless innings while giving up five hits.

-- The 28-year-old has put up an ERA of 3.11, with 10.7 strikeouts per nine innings, in 46 games this season.
-Opposing hitters have a .213 batting average against him.
+- The 30-year-old has a 3.40 ERA and 8.5 strikeouts per nine innings across 25 games this season, while allowing a batting average of .231 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.